faiseur-cz/ROND-sequencer/README.md

+WARNING : It has been reported on modwiggler that this circuit is NOT OK!!!
+So please, check the forum.
+There were some solutions given.
+Right now i will not take the time needed to redo everything, because it would need some global redesign, and this project is not a priority for me.
+Feel free to do it and write me directly or on the forum, it would be great!

+Original description :
 I finished the design and built a couple of them, all works as it should.
 So you can use the gerbers to make your own version.

 There is a thread on modwiggler if you have any question :